codefresh-io/cap-docs.codefresh.io/_docs/pipelines/triggers/jfrog-triggers.md

 1. Creating a trigger in Codefresh.
 This will result in a special Codefresh webhook URL
 1. Activating the [webhook plugin](https://github.com/jfrog/artifactory-user-plugins/tree/master/webhook) in Artifactory and setting it up to call the Codefresh URL

-Make sure that you have admin access to your Artifactory instance in order to setup its webhook plugin.
+> Make sure that you have admin access to your Artifactory instance in order to setup its webhook plugin.

-### Create a new Artifactory Trigger
+### Create a new Artifactory trigger

 To add a new Artifactory trigger, navigate to a Codefresh Pipeline *Configuration* view and expand the *Triggers* section.
 Press the `Add Trigger` button and select a `Registry` trigger type to add.